How Long Should I Keep My Redirects?

 As you review the links, update the link tallies to get a complete picture of how many links each redirected URL actually has.

 How Much Traffic?
 How Many Links?

-Inevitably, the question the above steps lead you to is how much traffic or links are enough to warrant keeping the URL?
-One visit per month on a redirect may not be enough to make keeping the redirect worth it, especially if there is a cost associated with that redirect (such as when you are paying for a secondary domain to redirect to your main domain).
-However, if that one visitor who came in on the redirect converted, and that conversion led to a large sale for your company, perhaps it is worth it.
+Inevitably, after pulling this data, you are left wondering how much traffic or how many links are enough to warrant keeping the URL.
+One visit per month on a redirect may not be enough to make keeping the redirect worth it.
+However, if that one visitor who came in on the redirect converted, then perhaps it is worth it.

 The same is true of backlinks.
 If a redirect only has six linking root domains, that might not be worth keeping if your domain already has millions of other linking root domains.
 But, if your domain only has 50 linking root domains, those six domains linking to the redirect matter a great deal to your overall link profile.

 As well, if one of those six linking root domains is a high authority website, the value of that high authority site’s link is likely greater than many of the other links in the domain’s link profile—that would almost always make the redirect worth keeping.